talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer collectionId = 56; // Integer | The ID of the collection.
+        Long collectionId = 56; // Long | The ID of the collection.
 You can get it with the [List collections in account](#operation/listAccountCollections) endpoint. try {
             apiInstance.deleteAccountCollection(collectionId);
         } catch (ApiException e) {